 - Manages the ARC front desk and maintains the ARC information resource area

-- Provides Advisement for Adult and Transfer Students
+- Provides Advisement for prospective and current Adult and Transfer Students

 - Commuting Student Services: RideShare©, Off-Campus Housing Listings, Transit Schedules, Area Maps and Child Care Information.

 - The "home" for 2 Adult Student Organizations:

 - Alpha Sigma Lambda (ASL) - Adult Student honor society

 - Tau Sigma - Transfer Student honor society

 - Advocacy for Adult, Commuter and Transfer Students to the Campus Community

 ARTS & SCIENCES in the ARC

 - Provides service to ALL Campus Students seeking general education information and exceptions.